ligerfotis/maze3d_collaborative/README.md

 * Adjust the hyperparameters in the `config_sac.yaml` or the `config_human.yaml` file
     * Note 1: Only discrete SAC is compatible with the game so far
     * Note 2: There are already configuration files set up based on the PETRA 21 short paper in the `config/` directory

+* Control
+    * Use left and right arrows to control the tilt of the tray around its vertical(y) axis
+    * Press once the spacekey to pause and a second time to resume
+    * Press q to exit the experiment.

 * Get Familiar with the game
   * Run the command bellow to play 10 trials with the game controlling both DOF (up, down , left, right) with the keyboard's arrows.